 The Douglas Aster has green foliage and inconspicuous purple flowers, with an abundance of conspicuous brown fruits or seeds.
 The greatest bloom is usually observed in the late summer, with fruit and seed production starting in the summer and continuing until fall.
 Leaves are not retained year to year.

 The plant has a short life span relative to most other plant species, a rapid growth rate though.
-It is a rhizomatous wildflower with erect, usually singular stems to 130 cm high.
-It is highly variable in appearance and may resemble both leafy aster and Eaton’s aster.
+It is a rhizomatous wildflower with erect, usually singular stems 130 cm high.
+It is highly variable and may resemble both leafy aster and Eaton’s aster.